jeff-labs/fastlane-plugin-deploy_aws_s3_cloudfront/README.md

 ## About deploy_aws_s3_cloudfront

 Syncs a local directory to an AWS S3 bucket and invalidate CloudFront distribution.
-This plugin it's based in the [deploy-aws-s3-cloudfront](https://www.npmjs.com/package/deploy-aws-s3-cloudfront) project.
+This plugin is based in the [deploy-aws-s3-cloudfront](https://www.npmjs.com/package/deploy-aws-s3-cloudfront) project.

 ## Example